6 urban legends about Wright-Patterson Air Force Base

 The SyFy Network show “Ghost Hunters” visited the Arnold House and found that at least five “entities” live in the house.

-The ghost hunters heard sounds from the bathroom, girls laughing in the dining room, spectres turning on lights (at the request of the show's hosts).
+The ghost hunters heard sounds from the bathroom, girls laughing in the dining room, and spectral figures turning on lights (at the request of the show’s hosts).
 One of the hosts even interacts with a ghost through a series of taps as responses to questions.

-Chris Woodyard, author of "Haunted Ohio," believes she is constantly followed while walking through the cavernous museum as she tries to read the information panels.
-She writes that many airmen were very attached to their planes and some of the pilots seemingly live in them still.
+Chris Woodyard, author of “Haunted Ohio,” believes she was constantly followed while walking through the cavernous museum as she tried to read the information panels.
+In her book, she wrote that many airmen were very attached to their planes, and some of the pilots seemingly live in them still.

 “The Hopalong” is a Sikorsky UH-19B that would medevac troops in Korea and Vietnam.
 The museum staff say they see the pilot in the seat, flipping switches and “trying to get home.”
 The seat is actually still stained with that pilot’s blood.